greena13/redux-and-the-rest/README.md

 | `createUser('tempId', {name: 'foo'})` | #create | `POST http://test.com/users` |
 | `updateUser(1, {name: 'foo'})` | #update | `PUT http://test.com/users/1` |
 | `destroyUser(1)` | #destroy | `DELETE http://test.com/users/1` |

+#### Preventing duplicate requests

+Asynchronous action creators are throttled so if you call one multiple times before the first call has had a chance to receive the response, the subsequent calls have no effect on the store (no actions are dispatched) and do not make any requests.

+This is to allow mounting multiple React components on the same page that both require the same data - they can each call (for example) `fetchUser(1)` and only the first call will update the store and perform the request (but both will have access to the data once it arrives from the eternal API).
+Once the request has resolved, the action creator can be called again and will have the expected effect.

+This behaviour can be overridden by passing a `force` value of `true` to the `actionCreatorOptions` of any action creator function.

 ### Fetch a resource collection from the server